Barcelona

 The Mandarin Oriental lays its Asian luxury on the Passeig de Gràcia, between Gaudí and luxury boutiques.

-The Mandarin Oriental, Barcelona occupies a Modernista building from 1905, restored, a stone's throw from the Casa Batlló.
-We head up to the rooftop: two pools, teak sun loungers, views of Gaudí's chimneys and the Eixample terraces.
+The Mandarin Oriental, Barcelona occupies a Modernista building from 1905 that has been renovated, a stone's throw from the Casa Batlló.
+We head up to the rooftop: two pools, teak sun loungers, views over Gaudí's chimneys and the terraces of the Eixample.
 The rooms blend Catalan wood panelling and Asian minimalism, cream and grey tones, white marble bathrooms.
-The 1,000 m² spa offers signature Mandarin Oriental treatments, heated indoor pool, hammam.
-The service is slick, discreet, efficient, without excess formality.
+The 1,000m² spa offers signature Mandarin Oriental treatments, heated indoor pool, hammam.
+The service is well-oiled, discreet, efficient, without excess formality.
 From 833 € a night, we pay for the Passeig de Gràcia location and the group's expertise. ✨

 What makes this hotel unique